-The OEM recently announced OxygenOS 5.0 for the OnePlus 5, which is based on Android 8.0 Oreo.
+The OEM recently announced OxygenOS update for the OnePlus 5, which is based on Android 8.1 Oreo.
 Well, the latest software just isn’t enough for everybody.
 We all love some extra goodies and features to make the overall experience better.
 If that’s the case, then ‘Rooting’ is the solution.
-Here in this guide, we will guide you on how to root OnePlus 5 on Android 8.0 Oreo.
+Here in this guide, we will guide you on how to root OnePlus 5 on Android Oreo 8.0 and 8.1.

-Install TWRP Recovery and Root OnePlus 5 on Android 8.0 Oreo
+Install TWRP Recovery and Root OnePlus 5 on Android Oreo 8.0 and 8.1

 You might ask how this method different than the regular one.
 Well, the answer is “Android Oreo” itself.
 The new version of Android brought several changes in the code, that wouldn’t allow the regular TWRP to play along, especially on the OnePlus 5.
-Also, not every version of SuperSU or Magisk works correctly to root OnePlus 5 on OxygenOS 5.0.
+Also, not every version of SuperSU or Magisk works correctly to root OnePlus 5 on OxygenOS 5.0 and above.

-Thankfully, the popular custom kernel developer – eng.stk has provided a customized TWRP recovery for the device.
-We appreciate his work regarding the matter.
-We have gathered all the files, including the specific versions of SuperSU and Magisk to help you root OnePlus 5 on Android 8.0 Oreo.
+Thankfully, the popular custom kernel developer – eng.stk and XDA recognized developer codeworkx have provided customized TWRP recovery for the device.
+We appreciate both their works regarding the matter.
+We have gathered all the files, including the specific versions of SuperSU and Magisk to help you root OnePlus 5 on Android Oreo (8.0 and 8.1).

-- First, you must unlock bootloader on OnePlus 5.
+- First, you must enable OEM Unlocking and unlock bootloader on OnePlus 5.

 - Take a complete backup of your OnePlus 5 before proceeding.
 It is best to safeguard your data, in case anything goes wrong.
 You may follow our guide on how to backup Android devices.